 In the heart of Medieval Riga, the labyrinthine pedestrianized streets of Old Town are still outflanked by massive church spires and guild houses.
 They date to the Middle Ages when Old Riga was a place of peaceful religion and trade, independent of nearby militarized states.

-Old Riga is surrounded by a moat-like „City canal“ and a park on three sides, with Center district lying beyond them.
-The Canal has replaced city wall.
+Old Riga is surrounded by a moat-like „City canal“ and a park on three sides, with the Center district lying beyond them.
+The Canal has replaced the city wall.
 On the West side Old Riga faces the mighty Daugava estuary.
 While freight vessels are now anchored closer to the sea, the views of Riga Old Town are still arguably the most magnificent from an embankment on the opposite shore of Daugava.

-The life in Riga Old Town revolves around three squares, each of them having a very different atmosphere.
+Life in Riga Old Town revolves around three squares, each of them having a very different atmosphere.

 City Hall square area (South)

 Rising over the entire area is Ss.
 Peter’s church tower.
-Its multi-tiered wooden crown, burnt down and rebuilt, now serves as a good vantage point over the city (72 meters, elevator available).
+Its multi-tiered wooden crown burnt down and rebuilt, now serves as a good vantage point over the city (72 meters, elevator available).

 Cathedral square area (North)

 Cathedral square (Doma laukums) is the most authentic and stunning square of Old Riga.

 The streets around it host many stately red-brick churches of various denominations, once frequented by foreign merchants and local craftsmen.
 After all, Riga was part of the Hanseatic trading league in the Medieval era, which spanned as far west as England.
 So the city even has a St. Savior Anglican church (current building dates to 1857).
 A Catholic Our Lady of Sorrows church (1785) is nearby.